isabella232/sfcc-helpcenter/content/md/find-data/where-product-association.md

 ![Product association](../img/sfcc-where-association.png)

 :::info
-Depending on the [configuration of your cartridge](mapping-configuration.html#product-association-mapping), the `Recommendation Type` column will indicate the PIM `association type` used.
+Depending on the [configuration of your cartridge](05-mapping-configuration.html#product-association-mapping), the `Recommendation Type` column will indicate the PIM `association type` used.
 :::

 # What about "product links" in SFCC?

-Salesforce recommends using `Recommendations` instead of `Product links` in SFCC for product association.
+Salesforce recommends using `Recommendations` instead of `Product links` in SFCC for product association (please refer to the Salesforce documentation).

-:::warning
+:::info
-`Product links` are therefore not used by the current version of the cartridge.
-However, aware that some customers still use the notion of `product links` in SFCC for their product association, we are considering adding this other mapping possibility in a future cartridge version.
+ However, aware that some customers still use the notion of `product links` in SFCC for their product association, we have also added the possibility to map **PIM product associations** to **SFCC Product links** since **version 19.3.3** of the cartridge.<br>
+ Please consult the [specific configuration](05-mapping-configuration.html) for this feature.
 :::